galaxyproject/iwc/workflows/proteomics/clinicalmp/clinicalmp-verification/README.md

 # Clinical Metaproteomics 3: Verification
-In proteomic research, verifying peptides or proteins is essential for ensuring data accuracy and biological relevance.
-This tutorial continues from the clinical metaproteomics discovery workflow, focusing on validating identified microbial peptides using the PepQuery tool.
+In proteomics research, verifying detected peptides is an essential step for reporting accurate peptide detections.
+This tutorial continues from the clinical metaproteomics discovery workflow, focusing on verifying identified microbial peptides using the PepQuery tool.
+The PepQuery tool provides an output of verified peptides that can be used to generate a verified protein database that can be used for the next Quantitation workflow.
 [https://training.galaxyproject.org/training-material/topics/proteomics/tutorials/clinical-mp-3-verification/tutorial.html](https://training.galaxyproject.org/training-material/topics/proteomics/tutorials/clinical-mp-3-verification/tutorial.html)

 ## Inputs datasets